inlovewithcode/inlovewithcode.github.io/_pages/fast-track-tutorial-for-kubernetes/index.markdown

 ## Persistent Vol

   * Persistent Volumes define where Pods can claim Storage for their instances.

 ## Resource Quotas

   * Resource quotas are a tool for administrators to ensure fair share of resources.
 Cluter level.

 ## Limit Ranges

   * Limit Ranges helps define boundaries on the memory and cpu that Pods can claim on each namespace.
 This helps cluster operators manage the resources efficiently.

 # Kubernetes best practice

->    by Sandeep Dinesh (google)

-Why?
-Flexibility creates diversity => diversity can be dis-organised and dis -oriented at times

-* Don't trust arbitary base images!
-* Use small base images
-     * Builds faster
-     * needs less storage
-     * cold start are fasters
-     * potentially less attack surface - as less no.of packages
-* ** Builder Pattern **

-  Code
-    -> Build Containter [compiler / dev deps/uni tests/..]
-      -> Build Artifacts(s)[binaries/static files/bundles/transpiled code]
-        -> Runtime Env [Debug/Monotor Tooling]

-* Use a non-root inside a container
-* Kubernetes can enforce use `runAsNonRoot` & `readOnlyRootFilesystem` # Just adding extra security layers
-* One process per container/pod
-* Dont restart on failure.
-Crash cleanly instead.
-* Log to stdout & stderr.
-It goes to stackdriving.

-## Deployments

-* Use the `record` for easy roll back; for production deployments

-        kubectl apply -f deployment.yaml --record

-* use plenty of descriptive labels
-* use sidecar containers for proxies, watchers, etc
-* dont use sidecars for bootstrapping
-    * use init container. for one time jobs.
-* dont use `latest` or `no tag`: prefer a git hash
-* readiness and liveness probes are your friend
-    * Kube says that just process is runnng and not running # no so good.
-    * prefer setting Readiness and Liveness.
-    * Readiness - required for production app

-## Servies

-* Dont always use type : LoadBalancer
-    * Ingress is great. use it. becoz - it can work on multiple load balencing with one single point.
-* type: NodePort can be `good enough`

-* Use statics IPs.
-They are free !
-* Mapping external sericves to internal services

-* User Helm Charts
-* be ready for ` all downstream dependencies are un relioable`
-* use `service mesh` - linkerd/linker & istio/istio - docker for micro-service management
-* make micro-services are not too micro
-* PaaS ?
-DEIS/ OPENSHIFT/KEL

-* Use Container Engine
-* Resources, Anti-affinity, node-affinity
-* node taints/tolerations (special hw) (dedicated hosts) etc
-* affinity/anti-affinity (hostname/zone/region)
-* Use Namespaces to split up your cluster

-* Role Based Access Control
-* Unlesash the chaos monkey - randomly - delete pods to check the worst case scenario

-umes

-  * Persistent Volumes define where Pods can claim Storage for their instances.

-## Resource Quotas

-  * Resource quotas are a tool for administrators to ensure fair share of resources.
-Cluter level.

-## Limit Ranges

-  * Limit Ranges helps define boundaries on the memory and cpu that Pods can claim on each namespace.
-This helps cluster operators manage the resources efficiently.

-# Kubernetes best practice